ryancicak/foreign-iceberg-partition-evolution/README.md

 `[DELTA_CLONE_INCOMPATIBLE_SOURCE.ICEBERG_UNDERGONE_PARTITION_EVOLUTION] The clone source has valid format, but has unsupported feature with Delta.
 Source iceberg table has undergone partition evolution.`

-### Why Engineering's Advice Fails
+### Why the Metadata Layer Needs Extra Care
-The standard advice is to run `CALL system.rewrite_data_files(...)`.
-While this physically unifies the data, it does not clean the metadata history.
-Databricks performs a fail-fast check on the Iceberg `metadata.json` file.
-If the `partition-specs` array contains more than one entry (even if unused), Databricks blocks the query.
-For customers with 100+ trillion rows, a full CTAS/migration is not an option.
+The standard practice of running `CALL system.rewrite_data_files(...)` is a great first step because it physically unifies the data.
+However, the metadata history still remembers the evolution.
+Databricks performs a fail-fast check on the Iceberg `metadata.json` file, and if the `partition-specs` array contains more than one entry, it blocks the query to be safe.
+For customers with 100+ trillion rows, this extra metadata cleanup is the final piece of the puzzle to avoid a massive CTAS/migration.

 ### Physical vs Logical Unification